 Extended Term Use

 Individuals or teams wishing to use ProQuest TDM Studio should submit a ProQuest TDM Studio proposal to SU Libraries that includes basic information about their project and how they intend to use ProQuest TDM Studio.
-Literacy in writing either Python or R is needed by at least one member of a team that will be assigned an account.
+Literacy in writing either Python or R is needed by at least one member of a team that will be assigned an account, called a "workbench."